appcornerit/AppCorner-Social/README.md

 - I developed [iTunesPicker](https://github.com/appcornerit/iTunesPicker) as new project starting from pieces of AppCorner
 - Now AppCorner is open source

+To retrieve statistics about apps (or any other iTunes entity) take a look at the [iTunesPicker](https://github.com/appcornerit/iTunesPicker) project.
+I encourage anyone who wants to contribute and update the project.

 **Author**: Denis Berton [@DenisBerton](https://twitter.com/DenisBerton)